-Tramadol may cause drowsiness and this effect may be potentiated by alcohol and other CNS depressants.
+Tramadol may cause somnolence and dizziness and therefore may impair the reactions of drivers and machine operators and this effect may be potentiated by alcohol and other CNS depressants.
 Ambulant patients should be warned not to drive or operate machinery if affected.

 This medicine can impair cognitive function and can affect a patient's ability to drive safely.
 This class of medicine is in the list of drugs included in regulations under 5a of the Road Traffic Act 1988.
 When prescribing this medicine, patients should be told:

 • The medicine is likely to affect your ability to drive